 “The year is 1987 and NASA launches the last of America’s deep space probes.
 In a freak mishap, Ranger III and it’s pilot Captain William ‘Buck’ Rogers, are blown out of their trajectory into an orbit which freezes his life-support systems, and returns Buck Rogers to Earth, five hundred years later.”

-I’ve started re-watching the series and I know that I should be bothered with how 80s it is, but I’m not.
+I’ve re-watching the series and I know that I should be bothered with how 80s it is, but I’m not.
 I’m really enjoying it!
 Even the cringe-worthy scene in which Buck teaches Princess Ardala how to disco.
 I enjoyed that too!
-As I continue through the series I’m sure I’ll find reasons to cringe in later episodes.
-I recall there was a lot more disco chest hair and 20th century references the people of the future are too blockheaded to figure out.
+There something seriously wrong with me.
+As I continue through the series I’m sure I’ll find things I should be cringing at in later episodes.
+I recall there was a lot more disco chest hair, and 20th century references the people of the future are too blockheaded to figure out.
 And then there’s the space-ships being fueled with strings of Christmas lights?

 The first episode of the TV series is Awakening.
 It was originally planned to air on television in two parts, but after it was filmed the decision was made to release it as a theatrical release.
 Battlestar Galactica had been successfully released into theaters a year earlier so this wouldn’t be the first time a made-for-television series appeared on the big screen.

 The film hit theaters on March 30, 1979.
 I read somewhere that the Buck Rogers theatrical release ended up grossing more money during its first week than Star Wars did in it’s first week.
 I don’t know about that, but there’s no doubt it did extremely well brought in a lot of box-office profits for the studio.

 The Buck Rogers in the 25th Century television series premiered on September 20, 1979 on NBC and ran for two seasons until April 16, 1981.